Lakewood Fairgrounds: The Greyhound

 The main thrill ride at Lakewood Fairgrounds was the Greyhound.
 The Greyhound was the old wooden roller coaster that was featured in all three Smokey and the Bandit films.
 Designed by John A. Miller, it was in operation from 1915 to 1974.
 The Greyhound was out of service during the early part of the 1956 season due to a major rebuild.
 After 1974, it sat out of operation for a number of years while the crowds at the fair continued to dwindle around it.
 Then, after a final repaint, its destruction was captured on film as a scene in the film Smokey and the Bandit II.

 Racing

 In the '40s, a dirt track was built around the lake, called Lakewood Speedway and was used for various races.

 Film

 On May 17, 2010, City of Atlanta Council members voted unanimously to lease 30 acre to EUE/Screen Gems, which plans to build a studio complex that will include the soundstage as well as office space, a mill shop and lighting facilities.

 The media production company EUE/Screen Gems has a 50-year lease with the City of Atlanta to use Lakewood as a film and TV production studio.
 The company also has plans to build a 37500 sqft sound stage.
 The company is currently using the existing historic structures at Lakewood for film and TV production.

+In September 2023, Cinespace Studios acquired the Atlanta studio facilities from EUE/Screen Gems.